Have a Scam-Free Summer

 Planning to tackle home projects this summer?
 Be cautious.
 Home-improvement scams continue to be one of the most reported issues to the New York State Division of Consumer Protection.

 Tip: Ask for references and get quotes from several reputable contractors before making a payment.
-Scammers often pressure homeowners into quick decisions.
-Once you pay, the contractor could disappear.
+Be wary of contractors who pressure you to act immediately or request large upfront payments.

 Phishing

-Phishing occurs when a scammer attempts to steal your personal information through a link in a text message or email.
+Phishing occurs when a scammer attempts to steal your personal information through a fraudulent email, text message or website.
 These messages often appear to come from a trusted source, like a business or a bank.
-If you click the link in the message, you could have their information stolen.

 Report Your Experience